themaninthesuitcase/themaninthesuitcase.github.io/_posts/2012-10-29-a-look-at-some-fancy-cars.md

 ---
-title: "A look at some fancy cars"
+title: "A Look At Some Fancy Cars"
 catagories:
  - photography
 tags: